Yoav666s/dnd-wiki/collections/_lore/nornfeld/morgenfell/main.md

 >
 > --The Arcane Dictum, 217 A.GM

 For generations and generations, the citizens of Morgenfell have been indoctrinated from youth to despise magic.
-It's a source of endless trouble and untimely deaths.
+It's a source of endless trouble and untimely deaths, as shown in the Great Massacre.

+# The Great Massacre